quad/bt/doc/cookbook/1-onestep.md

         @@ -0,0 +1 @@
         +HI

-    Yes, the `output.txt` has been committed to your respository.
+    Yes, `output.txt` has been committed to your respository.
-    Yes, the console output from `make` is in your commit message.
+    Yes, the console output from `rake` is in your commit message.